chichundri/Notes/InterviewQues.md

         throw new CloneNotSupportedException();
     }
     ```
 36. how will you store the Hashmap of <Emp,values>
     Employee class should properly override equals() and hashCode() methods to store employee object as key in hashmap.
 Improper implementation of these methods results in wrong data
-37. string reverse without built in method?
+37. string reverse without built in method? -> use charAt() iterate from last
 38. can we print hello widout main?
     Yes,but java 7 onwards it will not work
     ```